2 Wisconsin brothers traveled to Missouri for their livestock business. Now they are missing.

 Breaking News Emails

-A 35-year-old father of four and his 24-year-old brother traveled from their homes in Wisconsin to Missouri on business and went missing.
+A 35-year-old father of four and his 24-year-old brother have gone missing after traveling from their homes in Wisconsin to Missouri on business.

 Their rental truck was found in a commuter parking lot in Holt, about 30 miles northeast of the Kansas International Airport, on Monday with no sign of the two men, authorities said.